 But believe it or not, there are still many that believe the yen isn’t overvalued yet, even as it approaches its all-time high at 75.57.
 Some even predict that it will continue trekking north and that USD/JPY may hit 73.00 within the quarter.

 Needless to say, Japanese officials have been pulling their hair out in frustration over the yen’s rise.

 As a matter of fact, Finance Minister Azumi couldn’t take it any longer and decided to jawbone a bit yesterday.Azumi tried to scare off yen buyers by saying that Japan will take “decisive measures” against the yen’s volatility and speculative moves in the forex market.

 But it seems like his threats fell on deaf ears because the markets pretty much just shrugged off his comments!

 To me, this suggests that Japan will have to do more than jawbone to get reactions from the markets – the BOJ will probably have to engage in a direct market intervention to stop or at least slow the yen’s appreciation.

 I would say that now’s a great time to review my tips on trading yen pairs and how to gauge the threat of a BOJ intervention.
 It’ll come in handy, you’ll see!

 The SNB is under similar pressure as the BOJ.
 A quick look at EUR/CHF’s chart will reveal that the pair is trading dangerously close to 1.2000 – the exchange rate floor that the SNB had previously set for the pair.

-That being said, it will be extremely tough for the EUR/CHF bears to push price back down below 1.2000.
-For one, the SNB has stated earlier this month that they are very committed in keeping the level intact.
+That being said, it will be extremely tough for the EUR/CHF bears to push the price back down below 1.2000.
+For one, the SNB has stated earlier this month that they are very committed to keeping the level intact.